Healthy Homes Assessment Camborne

 Draught Stopping Camborne

-If you can feel external air coming in or a clear draught out of a hole or gap, then it’s likely to be a gap or an opening that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be permanently stopped.
-Gaps greater than 3mm that allow air in or out of your house require seals.
-For example, if the open fireplace isn’t being used, it may cause draughts and must be sealed off.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air entering or the air is clear from a hole or gap and you can feel it, it’s likely a crack or crack that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be fixed permanently.
+Gaps greater than 3mm that allow air in or out of your home need to be sealed.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be sealed off.
+Property managers and landlords are responsible for ensuring such draughts are eliminated as much as imaginable.

-You don’t require to block up intentional holes or gaps that are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the structure as the home gets warmer and cooler, so that they can still be opened and closed rather than sticking.
-We will check every window and door during an Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for movement within the structure when the home heats and cools, to allow them to be shut and opened, rather instead of being stuck.
+We will inspect all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections